 On the Advanced tab, under Default Format, change the setting, and then retest your audio device.
 If that doesn’t work, try changing the setting again.

-These are some best working solutions to fix windows 10 sound problem after upgrade, windows 10 audio service is not enabled, or install anniversary update.
+These are some best working solutions to fix windows 10 sound problems after upgrade, windows 10 audio service is not enabled, or install the latest update.
 Have any query, suggestion feel free to comment below.
-Also Read Fix Unknown Hard Error on Windows 10 / 8 / 7 (5 Working Solutions).